statikfintechllc/The-GateKeepers-Riddles.i/.github/PULL_REQUEST_TEMPLATE/mapper_request.md

 ---
 name: Mapper_Request_PR
 about: Used for repository mapping requests, fully managed open to merge by copilot.
+Do not request/nor assign `statikfintechllc` during the course of the PR.
+Once finished.
+Merge.
 title: "Repository Mapping Requested"
 labels: documentation, enhancement, mapper-request
 assignees: